-In January 2011, the Board of Directors approved an amendment to the 2006 Equity Incentive Plan (the "2006 Plan") that increased by 2,000,000 the aggregate maximum number of shares that may be issued under the 2006 Plan.
-The amendment to the 2006 Plan was approved by the Company's stockholders in February 2011.
-The authorized number of shares that may be issued under the 2006 Plan automatically increases on July 1 each year through 2016, by an amount equal to (a) 3.0% of shares of stock issued and outstanding on the immediately preceding June 30, or (b) a lesser amount determined by the Board of Directors.
-The exercise price per share for incentive stock options granted to employees owning shares representing more than 10% of the Company at the time of grant cannot be less than 110% of the fair value.
+The authorized number of shares that may be issued under the Company's 2006 Equity Incentive Plan (the "2006 Plan") automatically increases on July 1 each year through 2016, by an amount equal to (a) 3.0% of shares of stock issued and outstanding on the immediately preceding June 30, or (b) a lesser amount determined by the Board of Directors.
+The exercise price per share for incentive stock options granted to employees owning shares representing more than 10% of the Company at the time of grant cannot be less than 110% of the fair value of the underlying share on grant date.
 Nonqualified stock options and incentive stock options granted to all other persons shall be granted at a price not less than 100% of the fair value.
-Options generally expire ten years after the date of grant and options vest over four years; 25% at the end of one year and one sixteenth per quarter thereafter.
+Options generally expire ten years after the date of grant.
+Stock options and restricted stock units vest over four years; 25% at the end of one year and one sixteenth per quarter thereafter.
 The 2006 Plan is the successor equity incentive plan to the Company's 1998 Stock Option Plan.
-As of June 30, 2014, the Company had 341,617 authorized shares available for future issuance under the 2006 plan.
+As of June 30, 2015, the Company had 482,258 authorized shares available for future issuance under the 2006 plan.